Prototype-Fund-Hardware/LibreWater/README.md

 a Small Scale Desalination and Water Purification Prototype that is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission: <br>
-"Providing Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured locally in Makerspaces across the world"
+"Providing Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured and innovated locally in Makerspaces across the world"

 ## License
 Hardware is licensed under a CERN-OHL-S